rmsk2/6502profiler/README.md

 The usefulness of `6502profiler` as a simulator is increased by a feature which allows code running in the simulator to call functions in an associated Lua script, which has full access to the simulator's state.
-This can be used to simulate additional system components or software modules which have not been implemented yet.
-See [below](#the-run-command) for more info about this feature or look at [this](https://github.com/rmsk2/luapoc) example which uses `6502profiler` to implement the "hangman" word guessing game.
+This can be used to simulate additional system components or software modules which have not been implemented in assembly yet.
+See [below](#the-run-command) for more info about this feature or look at
+[this](https://github.com/rmsk2/luapoc) example which uses `6502profiler` to implement the "hangman" word guessing game.

 ## How to use `6502profiler`